Marketing and Promotion – Awareness of Chamber

 Events & Programs

-- Get the Education Committee active again to assist our businesses with the ever-growing need for employees.
-Keep a line of communications open between businesses and our schools on what the future needs will be in Montevideo and what their current needs are.
-Educate the educators about what businesses we have here so they can educate our students.
+- Activate all committees again to assist our businesses with the ever-growing need for employees.
+Keep an open line of communication between businesses and our schools about current and future needs in Montevideo.
+Educate the educators about businesses here so they can educate our students.

 - Create programs, seminars, and events to retain our youth in the community.